Kansas, Oklahoma

 Kansas is a town in Delaware County, Oklahoma, United States.
-The population was 802 at the 2010 census.
+The population was 711 at the 2020 census and an estimated 744 in 2023.

 Geography

 Kansas is located in southern Delaware County.
-Spring Creek flows through Kansas.
+Spring Creek flows through the town.

-Oklahoma State Highway 10 passes through Kansas.
+Oklahoma State Highway 10 passes through the town.

-According to the United States Census Bureau, the town has a total area of 2.04 sqmi, all land.
+According to the U.S. Census Bureau, the town of Kansas has a total area of 2.04 sqmi, all land.